 - Additional benefits like early registration each semester, transcript and diploma notations, recognition in the commencement program

-- 25 ACT and 3.6 HS GPA for incoming freshmen; 3.5 GPA for current AC students.
+- 3.5 GPA for current AC students.

 - Completion of a formal written application

 For more information on the application, please contact either your admissions counselor or Dr. David Bartley, Honors Program Director.

 Honors Program Requirements